 Government Data Aggregation

-GovSignals says it covers U.S. federal, state, and local government data, with legislative and regulatory documents, solicitations, awards, and proprietary feeds in the mix.
-The company cites 50M+ documents, 300k+ contract records, and daily refreshes.
-If those numbers translate into usable signal quality for your agencies and NAICS codes, the platform could remove a lot of manual source monitoring.
+GovSignals states that it covers U.S. federal, state, and local government data, including legislative and regulatory documents, solicitations, awards, and proprietary feeds.
+The company reports over 50 million documents, more than 300,000 contract records, and daily updates.
+If these numbers result in usable signal quality for your agencies and NAICS codes, the platform could eliminate much of the manual source monitoring.

 Security for Sensitive Proposal Work